WebexSamples/webex-ai-agents/AI_CookBook/docs/multi-agent-strategy.md

 ### Use Actions Deliberately

 In Webex AI Agent design, actions are the building blocks that let the agent do work.
-The slide example shows the action menu with these options:

 | Action Area | What It Does |
 | --- | --- |